TABLE OF CONTENTS

 The tale of the Peninsula Python has been told since the summer of 1944, when some residents reported finding strange tracks on their property.
 Others said they saw the creature, a huge snake estimated to be about 15 to 18 feet long, that was rumored to have escaped from a traveling circus.
 Hoax or not, your wanderings will remind all of the winding shape of a serpent.

 Maps will be printed on Monday, October 9 so register by Sunday, October 8.
 This is the second year for this event.
 We have listened to your suggestions and will host an even better event this year!
 That includes more drinking water!

 Picture yourself orienteering in the beautiful Cuyahoga Valley National Park just as the leaves are changing in early fall.
-Call it a ROGAINE, an Adventure Race or an Extreme Navigation Challenge.
+Call it a ROGAINE, an Adventure Race, a Monster Score Event or an Extreme Navigation Challenge.
 It all adds up to a long score-style orienteering event in one of the most visited National Parks in America.
-Seventy-two flags will be spread across twenty km2.
+Seventy-nine flags will be spread across twenty km2.
 Point values vary, so strategy is important to achieve a high score.

 Start, finish, and registration / check-in at Camp Manatoc